|

 Available as both dried mushrooms and powder-filled capsules.

-an average of 400mg pure organically-grown dried Lion's Mane mushroom
+containing an average of 490mg pure, dried Lion's Mane mushroom

 powder per capsule.